 On January 1st, 2016 in a historic UN Summit, world leaders decided to universally mobilize efforts to end all forms of poverty, inequalities and tackle climate change over the next 15 years.
 Their main objective?
 Ensuring no one is left behind.

 Although the Sustainable Goals (SDG’s), also known as Global Goals, are not legally binding, governments are expected to take ownership and achieve the 17 Goals that promote prosperity while protecting the planet.
 Sustainability reduces risks and balances economic values with environmental and social ones.

-The SDGs is not about altruism it is about promoting corporate social responsibility, since ultimately, good business rely on and can help perpetuate sustainable societies.
+The SDGs is not about altruism it is about promoting corporate social responsibility since ultimately, good business relies on and can help perpetuate sustainable societies.